 In its original form, the Grice criterion gives us no guidance as to whether we see the eclipsed Moon.
 Revising that criterion so as to admit the cause of tracking sense-impressions, we find that neither surface is seen, though the front one could be seen if some light were to fall on it.
 We see backlit objects, but we don’t see their surfaces.

-Part C: Some Ephemera
+15.3 Some Ephemera

 I turn now to immaterial objects that we seem to see.